Home • Projects • Writing • Book • Publications • Presentations

 Pendergrass, D. C., S. Zhai, J. Kim, J-H. Koo, S. Lee, M. Bae, S. Kim, H. Liao, and D. J. Jacob.
 (2022).
 Continuous mapping of fine particulate matter (PM2.5) air quality in East Asia at daily 6x6 km2 resolution by application of a random forest algorithm to 2011-2019 GOCI geostationary satellite data.
 Atmospheric Measurement Techniques, 15, 1075–1091.
 PDF.
 Publisher's version (open access).
 Associated dataset available from Dataverse.
 Video of 15-minute oral presentation at AGU.

-I was on the staff of Harvard Magazine, and I freelance for a variety of outlets, including Harper's and The Guardian.
+I freelance for a variety of outlets, including Harper's and The Guardian.
 Some of my articles are linked here.
+Currently, I am at work on (1) a sci-fi novel, and (2) a second book with historian Troy Vettese on economic democracy.

 Pollutants like tropospheric ozone and fine particulate matter (PM2.5) cause serious public health burdens, especially in eastern China.
 In response to the severe smog problems, the Chinese government implemented the Action Plan on Air Pollution Prevention and Control in 2013.
 The plan led to rapid reductions in emissions of ozone precursors like NOx and aerosol precursors like SO2.
 However, observations show that while PM2.5 has decreased, surface ozone has increased, even though emissions have fallen.
 This project seeks to understand the PM2.5/ozone tradeoff both in the present day and under various models of the future.